hugcis/data_journalism_extractor/python/docs/index.rst

 Welcome to Data Journalism Extractor's documentation!
 =====================================================

-This project is an attempt to create a tool to allow journalists to extract and process data from multiple heterogenous data sources with limited programming knowledge.
+This project is an attempt to create a tool that would allow journalists to extract and process data from multiple heterogenous data sources while leveraging powerful and complex database, information extraction and NLP tools with limited programming knowledge.

 .. toctree::